 On our deluxe gay cruise, participants can fully immerse themselves: in nature, in quality of experience, and in their practice of naturism.
 They can expect warm and sunny weather combined with spectacular sights.
 It’s a naked all-male, small group experience with like-minded men.
 Anticipate delicious meals and drinks that take you away from your home environment into a paradise which is as relaxing as it is inspiring.

 The mood’s relaxed.
-Some guys are in shorts or sarongs or speedos; some are nude.
+Some guys are in shorts or sarongs or speedos; some without.
 And the crew’s adept but mellow, in an island-fashion typical in this part of the world – replete with an overlay of Southeast Asian politeness.
 You’re just 40 minutes away from Bali!
 This isn’t just the way to travel.
 This is the way to be.

 Don't miss the orange globe go down, and the sky miraculously change, literally second by second.
 Everything happens slower here in the islands… even the sky colors last long after the sun’s dropped over the horizon.
 These are, you realize, the sunsets of your life.
 And this is the time to let loose.

 Later, it’s nighttime.
 Post-dinner.
 Really night.
 Really dark.
 A man’s night.
 The deck’s got a few men doing what men do when the stars are out and the water’s calm and they’re naked together.
 The cabins have their own energy: this one is quiet, one of the guys is reading in it.
 That one’s got a little party of its own kind.
 My buddy on the trip has chosen to sleep in ours.
 And without judgement or too much analysis, the vibe’s free and relaxed in a way we just can’t seem to get on land.